 - Credit Utilization Ratio: Your Chime Credit Builder Account works to automatically maintain your credit utilization for you, as your credit limit is determined by the amount in your secured account.
 Once you stop using this card, you’ll have to worry about this ratio yourself.
 A credit utilization ratio is the percentage of your credit limit that you have spent.
 A higher utilization ratio leads to a worse credit rating.
 Ideally, you want your credit utilization ratio below 30% at all times, and this is achieved by careful spending and budgeting.

-Alternatives to Chime Credit Builder Card
+Additional Products to Pair with the Chime Credit Builder

 You can use several products in conjunction with Chime to improve your credit, including:

 Once you do, you’ll be in line to have a Visa card that can be used anywhere Visa is accepted, with a credit limit that’s completely within your control.
 What’s more, the card comes with a 0% APR and no fees.
 That makes it the perfect no-cost way to begin building or improving your credit.
-Sign up for the Chime Credit Builder Card Waitlist today.